How engineers can help prevent catastrophic flooding

 Engineers looking to prevent flooding first need to understand what a flood in a given area might look like.
 To do this, they need to leverage powerful hydraulic modeling tools that run calculations regarding overland flow and provide 2D models, mapping out water paths and depths, among many other features.
 These tools are something we’d know a thing or two about, because we’ve seen a thing or two while both developing and using Autodesk’s advanced flood and hydraulic modeling capabilities inside of InfoDrainage and InfoWorks ICM

-Powerful software tools like these can ingest land and site data for a given area, model rainfall events of varying sizes, and then simulate where the water goes – explained in its most basic form.
+Powerful software tools like these can ingest land and site data for a given area, model rainfall events of varying sizes, and then simulate where the flood water goes – explained in its most basic form.
 As mentioned before, artificial intelligence is even starting to play a role in these tools’ capabilities.
 InfoDrainage just released a Machine Learning Deluge tool, which enables modelers to simulate a flooding event with an AI algorithm, enabling them to make responsive and intelligent decisions for the placement of stormwater controls like pipes and ponds.

 A machine learning generated deluge mesh created in InfoDrainage that is responsive to stormwater controls placement.